 What is a Motor Rated Switch?
 Understanding the Requirements

 A motor rated switch is a specific type of disconnecting means designed to safely interrupt the high levels of current associated with electric motors.
 Unlike general-use switches, a horsepower rated switch is built to handle the significant motor inrush current that occurs during startup and to safely disconnect a motor under full load.
 These switches must have an inductive load rating sufficient for the motor they control.
-According to NEC 430.109, a motor disconnecting means must be capable of interrupting the locked-rotor current of the motor.
+NEC requires that motor controllers be capable of interrupting locked-rotor current (see NEC Article 430, particularly the motor controller requirements), and NEC 430.109 lists the types of disconnecting means allowed; when a disconnect also serves as the motor controller it must meet those controller requirements so it can safely clear the motor’s locked-rotor current.
 This ensures the switch won’t fail, arc excessively, or weld its contacts shut when operated, providing a critical layer of safety for electricians and maintenance personnel.
 Understanding the requirements for these switches is fundamental for any installation governed by NEC Article 430.

 The Core Difference: General Use Switch vs Motor Rated